 Differences in Brain Structure

-Following comprehensive scans on the brains of people with depression, major changes in the structure were witnessed.
+Following comprehensive scans of the brains of people with depression, major changes in the structure were witnessed.
 One of the major concerns is changes in white matter, which was prevalent.

-What’s the role of the white matter in the brain?
+What’s the Role of White Matter in the Brain?

 White matter is the communication channel of brain cells.
 The white matter contains signals that pass information between cells in the brain.
 Through this signaling, information moves around the brain.
 When the white matter is interfered with, one develops problems touching on emotions, cognition, and the thought process.